jmperafan/jmperafan/README.md

 ## Hi there 👋

 Hello!
-I'm Juan, a data professional based in Utrecht, Netherlands, working in analytics since 2017.
+I'm Juan, a data professional based in Connecticut, working in analytics since 2017.
 I love to talk about:
 - Analytics Engineering
 - Data Modeling
 - SQL